tailscale/tailscale/api.md

 }
 ```

-#### `POST /api/v2/domain/:domain/dns/preferences` - replaces the DNS preferences for a domain
+#### `POST /api/v2/tailnet/:tailnet/dns/preferences` - replaces the DNS preferences for a tailnet
-Replaces the DNS preferences for a domain, specifically, the MagicDNS setting.
+Replaces the DNS preferences for a tailnet, specifically, the MagicDNS setting.
 Note that MagicDNS is dependent on DNS servers.

 If there is at least one DNS server, then MagicDNS can be enabled.
 Otherwise, it returns an error.
 Note that removing all nameservers will turn off MagicDNS.
-To reenable it, nameservers must be added back, and MagicDNS must be explicity turned on.
+To reenable it, nameservers must be added back, and MagicDNS must be explicitly turned on.

 ##### Parameters
 ###### POST Body
 The DNS preferences in JSON.
 Currently, MagicDNS is the only setting available.
-`magicDNS` -  Automatically registers DNS names for devices in your network.
+`magicDNS` -  Automatically registers DNS names for devices in your tailnet.
 ```
 {
   "magicDNS": true